Shadows are Bicategorical Traces: Shadows on (oo,2) -categories

+We conjecture that the functors $\HH_\V$ assemble into a shadow of $(\infty,2)$-categories on $\Mod_\V$ with values in $\V$.
+See \cref{conj:main} for a precise formulation.

-We cannot yet prove this conjecture, but take an important first step and construct a functor to $\Ho \V$ (\cref{thm:thh shadow}), then discuss some technical challenges that arise when trying to lift to an $(\infty, 2)$-categorical shadow (\cref{rmk:challenges}).
+While we cannot yet prove this conjecture, we take an important first step below and construct a functor to $\Ho \V$ (\cref{thm:thh shadow}), then discuss some technical challenges that arise when trying to lift to an $(\infty, 2)$-categorical shadow (\cref{rmk:challenges}).

+\begin{rmk} As we have not established functoriality of $\biHH_\infty$, we cannot yet conclude that an $(\infty,2)$-categorical shadow (\cref{def:shadow infty}) satisfies Morita invariance, along the lines of \cref{thm:chi functor}.
+However, once we have established functoriality, Morita invariance will follow immediately by an argument analogous to the one given above in the case of bicategories.
+In fact, this generalized argument would even imply Morita invariance of $\HH_\V$ for $\V$ an arbitrary $\infty$-category. \end{rmk}

 We begin by relativizing Berman's approach to $\V$-enriched $\infty$-categories \cite{berman2022thh} in order to describe $\V$-enriched bimodules.

 \begin{defn} Let $S,T$ be two sets.
-A {\it directed graph from $S$ to $T$} is a directed graph with vertex set $S \coprod T$, set of edges $E$, and source and target maps $s,t: E \to S \coprod T$ such that if $t(e) \in S$, then $s(e) \in S$, i.e., there are no edges starting in $T$ and ending in $S$ \end{defn}
+A {\it directed graph from $S$ to $T$} is a directed graph with vertex set $S \coprod T$, set of edges $E$, and source and target maps $s,t\colon E \to S \coprod T$ such that if $t(e) \in S$, then $s(e) \in S$, i.e., there are no edges starting in $T$ and ending in $S$. \end{defn}

 \begin{defn} Let $\Bypass_{S,T}$ be the full subcategory of $\Bypass_{S \coprod T}$ with objects the directed graphs from $S$ to $T$. \end{defn}

 This full subcategory is still symmetric monoidal, as graphs from $S$ to $T$ are closed under disjoint union, and the empty graph on $S \coprod T$ is in particular a graph from $S$ to $T$.